tjlagrow/CIS-422-Group-Project-2/README.md

 generate recipes.

 We do this by taking the files you upload and running them through an image tagging API.
-You can then clarify what your ingredients are through your voice, which is captured by a voice recognition API.
+You can then clarify what your ingredients are through a selection table.
 Once we have your confirmed list of ingredients sorted out, we then use a recipe API to display the top recipes out there!
 No typing, no hassle!

 ## Important Links Starting Out